SNAP Benefits in South Carolina: How to Apply and Qualify

 EBT Deposit Schedule in South Carolina

-In South Carolina, SNAP benefits are deposited between the 1st and 19th of each month.
-Your specific deposit date is determined by the last digit of your case number, which helps you plan your grocery budget.
+In South Carolina, your SNAP benefits are deposited on a specific day each month.
+This date is determined by the last digit of your case number, helping you plan your monthly grocery budget.

-You can find your payment date in our South Carolina deposit schedule.
+You can find your specific payment date in our South Carolina deposit schedule.

 How to Check Your EBT Card Balance

-You can check your EBT balance in several ways.
-Log into the ConnectEBT portal, use the Benny app to see your balance and get cashback, call the number on your card, or check your balance at an ATM.
+You can check your balance through the online ConnectEBT portal, the Benny app, by calling the number on your card, or by looking at your latest store or ATM receipt.

 Check Your South Carolina EBT Balance